-- · demand for GLs and availability of alternative capital options for potential tenants; - · economic dynamics and the tax and regulatory environment of the surrounding area;

-- the potential tenant's position in the market; - property location; and - existing and potential competition from other capital providers.
+- demand for GNLs and availability of alternative capital options for potential tenants; - economic dynamics and the tax and regulatory environment of the surrounding area; - the potential tenant's position in the market; - property location; and - existing and potential competition from other capital providers.

 Asset Considerations.
-In connection with acquiring and originating GL investments, our manager reviews a variety of asset considerations, including:
+In connection with acquiring and originating GNL investments, our manager reviews a variety of asset considerations, including:

-- terms and structure of the GL;

-- · opportunities to create revenue growth by including rent escalation or participating rent clauses in the GL;

-- property type;

-- property quality;

-- tenant credit quality;

-- the ability to mitigate the impact of inflation through rent adjustment clauses that take into account changes in CPI; and

-- the expected residual value of the entire property (land and improvements) that will revert to us at the expiration or earlier termination of the lease.
+- terms and structure of the GNL; - opportunities to create revenue growth by including rent escalation or participating rent clauses in the GNL; - property type; - tenant credit quality; - the ability to mitigate the impact of inflation through rent adjustment clauses that take into account changes in CPI; and - the expected residual value of the entire property (land and improvements) at the expiration or earlier termination of the lease.